Skin checks that work around construction schedules

 Rosters are tight, sites change weekly, and workers are spread across multiple locations.
-Flare screens your crew without pulling anyone off the tools.
+Flare lets your crew send a skin check straight to their clinician without pulling anyone off the tools.
+Works offline too — the app queues submissions and sends them when signal returns.

 77% Workplace cancer claims are skin cancer